LudovicBoudi/Cyonima.ops.php.lib/Cyonima.ops.php.lib/README.md

 # Cyonima.ops.php.lib

 __Description :__  *Set of PHP class and lib for OPS and Sysadmin for PHP scripting.
-Most of PHP class and functions you'll find here are designed for remote operations, but you'll find two local libs for none remote little actions.*
+Most of PHP class and functions you'll find here are designed for remote operations, but you'll find two local libs for none remote little actions.
+This project had been moved to Peach Pie on Visual Studio rather than using VS Code to build a more global assembly to support multiple languages*
+__Author :__ *BOUDI Ludovic*
+__License :__ *MIT License*
+__Version :__ *0.1.1*

 __Project details:__